 Valentina Grossmann

 After a correspondence course in interior design, Valentina Grossmann completed an apprenticeship as a carpenter and went on to learn furniture and wood restoration and conservation in Munich.
 Following her studies, the Bad Homburg native worked as an editor for a trade magazine for historic restoration and preservation, as well as for various architectural magazines and platforms.
 Valentina Grossmann has been part of the Detail editorial team since September 2021, supporting both print and online products.
+She is also responsible for the management of the online editorial team.

 Photo: Private